 Additionally, closing times on VA loans are slightly longer.
 The appraisal process will also be a little different, as the VA requires the appraiser to check off on Minimum Property Requirements (MPRs) to ensure the property is sanity, structurally sound, and safe (the three S’s).
 Familiarizing yourself with the VA’s MPRs can expedite this part of the process as you will be aware of red flags to look out for when examining a property.
 For the most part, the process for closing on a VA loan follows the same procedures as other loans with comparable closing times so long as the interested home buyer has prepared their CEO, has their financial ducks in a row, and the house holds up to scrutiny under the VA’s MPRs during the appraisal process.

 Hero Loan, The Home Loan Expert’s VA Loan Program.
 It was created to address the rapid growth of the company to bring the same passion and level of service to active duty military, veterans, and their families.
 Our mission at Hero Loan is to provide fast, personalized service while supporting Veteran-Owned businesses and events.
 That’s why we are proud to support the efforts of our veterans by contributing to the Fisher House Foundation, which directly gives back to our veterans.

 Our team of friendly lending experts uses a face-to-face approach to help our clients qualify for a loan in less than five minutes, with closings in as little as 14 days.
 As mentioned above, having the capacity to streamline the underwriting process in-house means faster closing times with less responsibility for bothersome paperwork.
 And, we’ll pay for your appraisal.

-Let us help simplify your closing process by calling us today at (866) 222-0219 to speak with a VA loan representative, or reach out to one of our lending experts who will be glad to address any inquiries you may have through our live chat feature.
+Let us help simplify your closing process by calling us today at 800-991-6494 to speak with a VA loan representative, or reach out to one of our lending experts who will be glad to address any inquiries you may have through our application.